yanamlnk/gradle-notes/contents/4-gradle-project/README.md

 2. Gradle Wrapper files:
     - `gradle-wrapper.jar` - contains code for downloading the Gradle distribution
     - `gradle-wrapper.properties` - responsible for configuring the Wrapper runtime behavior e.g. the Gradle version compatible with this version
-    - `gradlew` and `gradlew.bat` - a shell script and a Windows batch script for executing the build with the Wrapper.
+    - `gradlew` and `gradlew.bat` - a shell script and a Windows batch script for executing the build with the Wrapper

 Gradle Wrapper is explained in [Wrapper](https://github.com/yanamlnk/gradle-notes/tree/main/contents/6-gradle-wrapper) section.
 Shortly speaking, it’s a script that executes tasks using previously declared Gradle version without required manual installation.

 3. `settings.gradle` file specifies which projects to include in your build.
 Optional for single project build (mandatory for multi-project build).

-Example of file content for simple Java application project:
+Example of file content for simple Java application build:
 ```
 rootProject.name = 'demo'
 include('app')
 ```

-`rootProject.name` - name of the build, which overrides the default behaviour of naming the build after the directory it’s in.
+- `rootProject.name` - name of the build, which overrides the default behaviour of naming the build after the directory it’s in.
 It’s recommended to set a fixed name as the folder might change if the project is shared.

-`include('app')` defines that the build consists of one subproject called `app` that contains the actual code and build logic.
+- `include('app')` defines that the build consists of one subproject called `app` that contains the actual code and build logic.
 More subprojects can be added by additional `include(...)` statements.

 4. `.gradle` is a hidden directory with project-specific cache used internally by Gradle.
 5. `.gitignore` file is created automatically and by default contains the following: